codeplaysoftware/standards-proposals/host_access/sycl-1.2.1/host_access.md

 A SYCL implementation for OpenCL needs to analyze the access pattern at compile time, or replace the underlying cl_mem object, in order to infer the host access pattern and create buffers with the appropriate flags.

-This proposal enables developers to specify the intended use pattern of a buffer, facilitating a SYCL runtime the usage of optimized buffer flags creation.
+This proposal enables developers to specify the intended use pattern of a buffer, allowing SYCL implementations of taking advantage of knowing if a given buffer is usable by the host or not.

 ## Revisions